New Mexico Attorney General has charged a police officer in the shooting death of a Black man

 Las Cruces Police Officer Brad Lunsford was booked on the single charge and released on Tuesday morning, a spokesperson for Torrez said.
 A voicemail left at the office of Lunsford’s attorney, Jess Lilley, was not immediately returned Tuesday afternoon.

-Lunsford shot Presley Eze, 36, on Aug.
+Lunsford allegedly shot Presley Eze, 36, on Aug.
 2, 2022, at a Las Cruces gas station after an employee of the business called 911 to report he saw Eze leaving with beer he did not pay for, authorities say.

 Lunsford was the first officer to arrive.
 During a scuffle, Eze ended up on the ground on top of a second officer and he placed his hand on that officer’s Taser.

-Lunsford drew his handgun and shot Eze once on the back left side of his head at point-blank range.
+Lunsford drew his handgun and allegedly shot Eze once on the back left side of his head at point-blank range.

+Eze’s parents, wife and son joined Torrez for the news conference in Las Cruces to announce the filing of the charge.

 Torrez said his office consulted with use-of-force experts who concluded that the use of deadly force was not reasonable under the circumstances.